reaktoro/reaktoro/python/reaktoro/README.md

 # Reaktoro's Python interface

-This package provides Python bindings to use Reaktoro through Python.
+This package provides an interface to use Reaktoro through Python.

 For additional information and documentation, please see [Reaktoro's website](https://reaktoro.org/).